The polytope of all $q$-rank functions: The polytope of all q -rank functions

 Another important observation is that we always have the equality $v_{\la0\ra}=0$ by the first rank axiom.
-Thus, the $q$-rank polytope is always contained in $\mathbb{R}^{T-1}$.
-We call the polytope obtained from $\mathcal{P}_q^n$ by removing the first coordinate, the \textbf{reduced $q$-rank polytope} and denote it by $\rRP$.
-Note that the reduced rank polytope has the same algebraic and geometric properties as the $q$-rank polytope.
+Consequently, the $q$-rank polytope is contained in a hyperplane of $\mathbb{R}^T$ and can be naturally embedded in $\mathbb{R}^{T-1}$.
+We denote the polytope obtained by removing the coordinate corresponding to $\langle 0 \rangle$ as the \textbf{reduced $q$-rank polytope}, $\rRP$.
+Note that $\rRP$ preserves all algebraic and geometric properties of $\RP$.
+Throughout this paper, we will explicitly indicate whether we are working with $\RP$ or $\rRP$.
+We now proceed to determine the geometric properties of $\rRP$, specifically focusing on its dimension and its set of lattice points.